Ralami1859/Bayesian-Online-Change-point-Detector-Matlab-codes-/README.txt

  -2- Original version of the detector with a restart criterion (BOCD_restart.m)

- -3- Modified version of the detector with a simpler prior (BOCDm.m) -4- Modified version of the detector with a restart criterion (BOCDm_restart.m) --> The one analyzed in the paper.
+ -3- Modified version of the detector with a simpler prior (BOCDm.m) -4- Modified version of the detector with a restart criterion (BOCDm_restart.m)

  -5- demo.m is a demonstration of the four algorithms (BOCD, BOCDm, BOCD_restart, BOCDm_restart)
 	in a piece-wise Bernoulli environment